longfish/drone3d/README.md

 <img src="map.png" width="600" height="450" />

 ## Install prerequisites
-There are two options for installing prerequisites, i.e., via docker and manually install.
+There are two options for installing prerequisites, i.e., via docker or manually install.
 To get rid of dependency issues, Docker is a better choice.
 One need to have a Docker engine in the local machine beforehand, please follow the instruction on [here](https://docs.docker.com/engine/install/ubuntu/).

 ### Option-1: Docker
+> **Non-Nvidia gpu**
+>
+> *Note: if one came across any problems, should check if a Nvidia gpu is used on your computer*
+>
 > Choose an empty folder, download the Dockerfile and build the docker image (name it as rosdrone3d):
 > ```
 > wget https://raw.githubusercontent.com/longfish/drone3d/main/Dockerfile